Blood Borne Viruses

 • do not share injecting equipment

-There are treatment options available for people who have hepatitis C. These treatments are combinations of Direct Acting Anti-viral (DAA) drugs, and are listed on the Australian Pharmaceutical Benefits Scheme.
-Unlike previous treatment options, these drugs have been found to have a very high success rate (around 95%), and will remove the virus entirely from the body.
+There are treatment options available for people who have hepatitis C. These treatments are combinations of Direct Acting Anti-viral (DAA) drugs which are listed on the Australian Pharmaceutical Benefits Scheme [36094].
+These drugs have been found to have a very high success rate, with a cure rate for around 90% of people treated.

-There is also some medicine now available to prevent HIV, pre-exposure prophylaxis (PrEP) [34155].
-This medicine comes in the form of a pill, taken daily, which will dramatically reduce the risk of getting HIV (but it won’t treat it).
-PrEP will be listed on the Pharmaceutical Benefits Scheme in 2018.
+There is also medicine to prevent a person from acquiring HIV, an antiretroviral treatment called pre-exposure prophylaxis (PrEP).
+This medicine comes in the form of a pill, taken daily, which will reduce the risk of getting HIV (but it will not treat it) [50205].

 References